KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The System.DirectoryServices.Protocols.DirectoryOperationException class is an exception thrown by the System.DirectoryServices.Protocols.LdapConnection.SendRequest(System.DirectoryServices.Protocols.DirectoryRequest) method to indicate that the server returned a System.DirectoryServices.Protocols.DirectoryResponse object with an error.

-    throw [System.DirectoryServices.Protocols.DirectoryOperationException]::New("The System.DirectoryServices.Protocols.DirectoryOperationException class is an exception thrown by the System.DirectoryServices.Protocols.LdapConnection.SendRequest(System.DirectoryServices.Protocols.DirectoryRequest) method to indicate that the server returned a System.DirectoryServices.Protocols.DirectoryResponse object with an error.")
+    throw [System.DirectoryServices.Protocols.DirectoryOperationException]::New('The System.DirectoryServices.Protocols.DirectoryOperationException class is an exception thrown by the System.DirectoryServices.Protocols.LdapConnection.SendRequest(System.DirectoryServices.Protocols.DirectoryRequest) method to indicate that the server returned a System.DirectoryServices.Protocols.DirectoryResponse object with an error.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.DirectoryServices.Protocols.DirectoryOperationException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.DirectoryServices.Protocols.DirectoryOperationException.aspx)